Dhanushya-A/Smart-FIR-and-Status-Tracking-Portal/README.md

 Department of Information Technology

-PKN Arts ans Science College
+PKN Arts and Science College

 ---